-The Essex Agreed Syllabus is followed to provide pupils with the basic factual information about religious beliefs including Humanism, but with a special reference to Christianity because of its unique place in Britain’s culture.
-By doing so we hope to develop within the pupils their own beliefs and values.
+The Essex Agreed Syllabus is followed so as to provide pupils with the basic factual information about religious beliefs including Humanism, but with a special reference to Christianity, because of its unique place in British culture.
+By doing so we hope to develop within the pupils own beliefs and values.

 Topics are taught as enquiries, investigating key concepts through engaging with an overarching question over a series of lessons.
 Enquiries include ‘does God exist?’; ‘can war ever be justified?’; ‘why is Jesus such a significant figure across the world?’ and ‘are science and religion in conflict?’

 Pupils are asked to extend their self-awareness, to examine the opportunities open to them and then consider consequences of choosing one course of action over another.
 They are encouraged to approach life with an open mind, finding out the facts before making their choices from an informed point of view.
 Part of this process is to learn the accepted standards of society at large.

 The CPE aspect works on a spiral curriculum dealing with personal safety issues, drugs education, work and careers, health education (which includes sex education) and financial skills.
 A good example would be financial education; in Year 7, pupils study the purpose of banks and the different types of bank account available, in Year 8 the importance of budgeting and in Year 9 the difference between debit, credit and debt and how to manage money sensibly and effectively.
 This is then built on further in CPRE in Years 10 and 11.